-You can configure AM to store sessions statefully or statelessly.
-Stateful sessions are stored in the Core Token Service; stateless sessions are stored in HTTP cookies on the client.
-Because stateless sessions reside in HTTP cookies, they do not need to be retrieved from a persistent data store in the event of a server failure-they can be retrieved from the cookies.
-AM does not store stateless sessions in the CTS store.
-For more information about stateful and stateless sessions, see "Session State" in the Authentication and Single Sign-On Guide.
+&lt;sup>1 You can configure AM to store sessions in the Core Token Service (CTS) token store or on the client.
+Because client-based sessions reside in HTTP cookies, they do not need to be retrieved from a persistent data store in the event of a server failure-they can be retrieved from the cookies.
+AM does not store client-based sessions in the CTS token store.
+For more information about sessions, see "About Sessions" in the Authentication and Single Sign-On Guide.